TaraRhoseyn/bookstack_web_app/README.md

 ![Feature 11](https://github.com/TaraRhoseyn/CI_MS3_Bookstack/blob/main/bookstack/static/docs/features/feature-11.PNG)

+*User stories covered by this feature:*

+17. As a regular visitor, I want to easily be able to edit or delete the reviews I have added.
+18. As a regular visitor, I want the process of adding data such as book or reviews to be simple and easy enough so that I can easily do multiple within a session.

 **Feature 12: Edit reviews**

 Users are able to edit individual reviews by clicking the associated 'edit' button whenever the review is displayed back to the user.
 The form is mostly pre-populated (with the exception of the textarea element) and users also have the ability to delete the review if they wish.

 ![Feature 12](https://github.com/TaraRhoseyn/CI_MS3_Bookstack/blob/main/bookstack/static/docs/features/feature-12.PNG)

+*User stories covered by this feature:*

+17. As a regular visitor, I want to easily be able to edit or delete the reviews I have added.
+18. As a regular visitor, I want the process of adding data such as book or reviews to be simple and easy enough so that I can easily do multiple within a session.

 **Feature 13: Challenges page**